CICS110/CICS110.github.io/main/information/syllabus.md

 You are responsible for monitoring your grades.
 Grades will be available through Moodle and you should check them regularly and review any provided feedback.
 If you encounter any issues with your grades, you will have one week past the first posting of a particular assignment’s grade to Moodle to contact the course staff so that we can investigate.

+### Grading Categories

+This course uses a *standards-based* grading system.
+Our goal is to shift focus from grades to learning.
+We will be using the following scale for all activities in this course:

+1. No Attempt
+2. Below Standards
+3. Approaching Standards
+4. Meeting Standards
+5. Exceeding Standards

+**What is standards-based grading?
+Why the shift from traditional grades?**

+We believe that grades should communicate, as clearly as possible, what students know and can do.
+We also seek to create a growth mindset environment that encourages students to take risks and to embrace mistakes as learning opportunities.
+Standards-based grading and the corresponding five-point scale are set up to support these two values by clarifying learning goals and assessing students on their progress towards meeting those goals, rather than prioritizing completion of tasks and assignments over learning.
+This allows for more meaningful student learning and teacher feedback, and moves away from an approach in which students are seeking to earn points rather than practicing to meet the learning goal.

+**What is the five-point scale?**

+Educational researchers developed the five-point scale to more clearly assess what a student knows and can do:

+- **4:** Exceeding Standards, Consistently exceeds expectations for skills and understanding
+- **3:** Meeting Standards, Consistently meets expectations for skills and understanding
+- **2:** Approaching Standards, Meets some expectations for skills and understanding
+- **1:** Below Standards, Meets few expectations for skills and understanding
+- **0:** No Submissions, Did not submit assignment

+**What does this look like in practice?**

+Students will receive assignment and final grades on the 0-4 scale. ​Students will receive

+1-5 grades on assignments and for your semester grade; students will not receive letter grades (A, B, C, D) on assignments or fine-grained percentages.
+We will map our scale to letter grades for submission the the University at the end of the semester.

+Grades are clearer to students: ​Teachers and students engage in conversation about what 4/3/2/1/0 work looks like, so students understand what is expected and what they are learning.

+Grades are more useful and meaningful: ​When students get clear grades and feedback on a five point scale, they can monitor their progress and set goals for their learning.
+Teachers can also provide more specific feedback on how to improve from a “3” to a “4”.

+### Grading Scale

 The following grade scale will be used for this course:

 - A = 93-100%